bbkrmuhd/bbkrmuhd/README.md

 <h1 align="left">Hi 👋, I'm Abubakar Muhammad Sadiq</h1>
 <h3 align="left">A full-stack developer 👨‍💻</h3>
-<p align="left">I work at Quick Supply 🔭 a Nigeria based building materials company, where i led the backend team into developing industry standard application capable of handling millions of users. i focused on writing clean and secure code based on system requirements using several different technologies including HTML, CSS, JavaScript, React,
-  , Django , Flask, and SQL.
+<p align="left">I work at Quick Supply 🔭 a Nigerian based building materials company, where I lead the backend team into developing industry standard application capable of handling millions of users using Django. i focused on writing clean and secure code based on system requirements using several different technologies including HTML, CSS, JavaScript, React, Django , Flask, and SQL.

-👨‍ Prior to Quick Supply I was a python back-end developer at E-Arewa, An ICT firm for digitising product and services where I worked With a team of 3 :two_men_holding_hands: developers writing software for over 10 clients and maintained systems for 15 different clients using python and Linux platforms.
+👨‍ Prior to Quick Supply I was a python back-end developer at E-Arewa, An ICT firm for digitising product and services where I worked with a team of 3 :two_men_holding_hands: developers writing software for over 10 clients and maintained systems for 15 different clients using python and Linux platforms.

 💬 I am dedicated to being a valuable member of any team I am part of, I believe in the team rising together, and that we can accomplish anything if we work together.

 📝 I love helping students learn about programming and tech.
-I spend my free time tutoring future developers and volunteering at local events.
+I spend my free time tutoring junior developers and volunteering at local events.

 ⚡ I am currently open to roles that combine my skill for developing websites, data analysis and cloud development.</p>